abpio/abp-commercial-docs/en/getting-started-create-solution.md

 ## Mobile Development

-When you create a new application, the solution includes `react-native` folder by default.
+### React natvie

+You can specifying the `-m react-native` option to create a new application with React Native.
 This is a basic [React Native](https://reactnative.dev/) startup template to develop mobile applications integrated to your ABP based backends.

-If you don't plan to develop a mobile application with React Native, you can safely delete the `react-native` folder.

-> You can specifying the `-m none` option to the ABP CLI to not create the `react-native` folder in the beginning.

 See the [Getting Started with the React Native](getting-started-react-native.md) document to learn how to configure and run the React Native application.

+### MAUI

+You can specifying the `-m maui` option to create a new application with MAUI.
+This is a basic [MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui) startup template to develop mobile applications integrated to your ABP based backends.

+See the [Getting Started with the MAUI](getting-started-maui.md) document to learn how to configure and run the MAUI application.

+> You can specifying the `-m none` option to the ABP CLI to not create the mobile project in the beginning.

 #### ABP CLI commands & options